 Protect Clean Air

-CAC and its partners are working to defend the Clean Air Act from attacks.
-As part of that ongoing work, CAC convened hundreds of people to rally on the front steps of the U.S. Supreme Court as the Court convened to hear oral arguments in the landmark West Virginia v.
-Environmental Protection Agency case.
+Now, it’s time for the Biden administration to act quickly and issue the strongest rule possible.
 CAC continues to partner with a broad array of communities and voices to make it clear to lawmakers and the public that protecting the Clean Air Act is vital to our health and climate.